adanjoga/cvik-toolbox/README.md

 ## Citation:

-If you find our repository and toolbook helpful to your research, please cite our paper:
+If you find our repository and toolbook helpful to your research, please cite our [`paper`](https://www.dropbox.com/s/u098gsxbc9o4kh8/2023-SOFTX-manuscript.pdf?dl=0):
 ```
 @article{JoseGarciaGF23,
     author    = {Adán {José-García} and